 When $n = 2$, one should first take the symmetric fourth power lifts \cite{kim2003functoriality} of the $\GL_2$ representations considered, and then apply \cref{thm:density} for the resulting family of $\GL_5$ representations.
-Currently, this fails to beat the existing density theorems \cite{humphries2018density} for $\theta$ below the $7/64$ threshold of Kim--Sarnak, even when summing over all levels $q \le Q$ and all nebentypen $\chi \pmod{d}$, $d \mid q$.
-However, it is likely that \cref{thm:density} may be improved using similar ideas, and it would be interesting to obtain new results in the $\GL_2$ setting this way.
-For applications, it would be most relevant to obtain a nontrivial density theorem with only one form per level, as below; such results seem inaccessible to spectral methods, which rely on a trace formula for a single congruence subgroup.
+Currently, this fails to beat the existing density theorems \cite{humphries2018density} for $\theta$ below the $\tfrac{7}{64}$ threshold of Kim--Sarnak, even when summing over all levels $q \le Q$ and all nebentypen $\chi \pmod{d}$, $d \mid q$.
+However, it is possible that \cref{thm:density} may be improved using similar ideas, and it would be interesting to obtain new results in the $\GL_2$ setting this way.
+For applications, it would be most relevant to obtain a nontrivial density theorem with only one form per level, as below; such results seem inaccessible to spectral methods, which rely on trace formulae for individual congruence subgroups.